 Who is teaching biomimicry at the university level?

 Starting in the fall of 2015, Arizona State University will be offering two graduate programs through ASU online.

 Can I get a degree in biomimicry?

-There are no programs that currently offer a “degree” in biomimicry, however there are an increasing number of academic institutions that are integrating biomimicry into their courses and curriculum.
-In addition, the Biomimicry 3.8 Institute is now offering a 2-year Biomimicry Professional certificate program that is similar to a Masters degree in rigor and depth.
+Arizona State University offers a Masters of Science (MS) in Biomimicry.
+In addition, Biomimicry 3.8 offers a 2-year Biomimicry Professional certificate program that is similar to a Masters degree in rigor and depth.

 Are there any biomimicry videos available?